-STD (318A grantee) clinics that participate in the 340B Program may purchase 340B covered outpatient drugs (including prescribed contraceptives), for grantee patients that meet the patient definition criteria (61 Fed.
+STD (318A grantee) clinics that participate in the 340B Program may purchase 340B drugs (including prescribed contraceptives), for grantee patients that meet the patient definition criteria (61 Fed.
 Reg.
 55156 (Oct.
-24, 1996)) as follows: the covered entity has established a relationship with the individual, such that the covered entity maintains records of the individual's health care; and the individual receives health care services from a health care professional who is either employed by the covered entity or provides health care under contractual or other arrangements (e.g. referral for consultation) such that responsibility for the care provided remains with the covered entity; and the individual receives a health care service or range of services from the covered entity which is consistent with the service or range of services for which grant funding or Federally qualified health center look-alike status has been provided to the entity.
-Therefore, if an individual meets all of the requirements of the definition of patient, including the third requirement that the individual receives a healthcare service or range of services sufficient to establish a provider-to-patient relationship under the 340B Program from the 318A grantee that are consistent with screening, preventing, or treating sexually transmitted diseases, then the covered entity may purchase and dispense any 340B drugs for which the covered entity is responsible, including contraceptives, to that patient.
+24, 1996)).
+If an individual meets all of the requirements of the definition of patient, including the third requirement that the individual receives a healthcare service or range of services sufficient to establish a provider-to-patient relationship under the 340B Program from the 318A grantee that are consistent with screening, preventing, or treating sexually transmitted diseases, then the covered entity may purchase and dispense any 340B drugs for which the covered entity is responsible, including contraceptives, to that patient.

 No. Covered entities are free to choose how they will provide 340B pharmacy services to their patients, subject to federal and state laws.
-Options include contracting with a retail pharmacy, providing in-house pharmacy services, or both.
-For more information, including tools and technical assistance in providing 340B pharmacy services, contact Apexus Answers at 888-340-2787, or ApexusAnswers@340bpvp.com
+Options include contracting with a retail pharmacy, providing in-house pharmacy services, administering drugs to patients, etc. For more information, including tools and technical assistance in providing 340B pharmacy services, contact Apexus Answers at 888-340-2787, or ApexusAnswers@340bpvp.com.

-What does OPA mean by a "ship to, bill to" arrangement?
+What is a “ship to bill to” arrangement?

-What are the audit requirements under the contract pharmacy guidelines?
+What are the audit and compliance requirements under the contract pharmacy guidelines?

-What are the record-keeping requirements for multiple contract pharmacies?
+What are the record-keeping requirements for contract pharmacies?

-The covered entity must have fully auditable records that demonstrate compliance with all 340B Program requirements.
+The covered entity must have fully auditable records that demonstrate compliance with all 340B Program requirements, including drugs dispensed through a contract pharmacy arrangement.
 The contract pharmacy will provide the covered entity with reports consistent with customary business practices (e.g., quarterly billing statements, status reports of collections and receiving, and dispensing records).
 The contract pharmacy, with the assistance of the covered entity, will establish and maintain a tracking system suitable to prevent diversion of 340B drugs and duplicate discounts on the drugs.
 Customary business records, which must be readily retrievable, may be used for this purpose.
 The covered entity will establish a process for a periodic comparison of its prescribing records with the contract pharmacy's dispensing records to detect potential irregularities.
 Such records can include: prescription files, velocity reports, and records of ordering and receipt of drugs.
 These records will be maintained for a period of time required by State law and regulations (75 Fed.
 Reg.
 10272 (Mar.
 5, 2010)).

 No change request form will be required if all information in the 340B database is accurate.